Pascrell and Davis Reintroduce Gun Violence Prevention and Safe Communities Act

 Tags: Public Safety

-Yesterday, U.S. Representatives Bill Pascrell, Jr. (D-NJ-09) and Danny K. Davis (D-IL-07) re-introduced The Gun Violence Prevention and Safe Communities Act, which aims to combat gun violence through increased federal taxes on guns and ammunition and by closing tax and regulatory loopholes on some of the most popular and deadly firearms.
+U.S. Reps.
+Bill Pascrell, Jr. (D-NJ-09) and Danny K. Davis (D-IL-07) today reintroduced the Gun Violence Prevention and Safe Communities Act, legislation which seeks to combat gun violence through increased federal taxes on guns and ammunition and by closing tax and regulatory loopholes on some of the most popular and deadly firearms.

-The excise taxes on guns and ammunition have not changed since 1919 and 1941, respectively.
-Through the Act, increased federal taxes on guns and ammunition would provide stable revenue to fund enforcement of existing gun laws and violence prevention efforts.
-Prominent public health researchers advocate such an approach, which draws on the success that increased taxes on tobacco have had on decreasing smoking.
+Incredibly, the excise taxes on guns have not changed since Woodrow Wilson was President over 100 years ago and on ammunition since Franklin Roosevelt occupied the White House.
+Through this legislation, increased federal taxes on guns and ammunition would provide stable revenue to fund enforcement of existing gun laws.
+Prominent public health researchers advocate this approach, which draws on the success that increased taxes on tobacco have had on decreasing smoking.

-In addition to the tragic human loss, gun violence exacts a tremendous price from our citizens, our governments, and the public health of our nation.
-Recent research demonstrates that firearm injury costs the United States over $214 billion annually, with over $12 billion of this loss born by state, federal and local governments.
+In addition to the tragic human loss, gun violence exacts a tremendous price from our citizens, our governments, and the public health of America.
+Research shows that firearm injury costs the United States over $557 billion each year, with over $12.6 billion of this loss borne by state, federal and local governments.
 Given that these numbers only include costs post injury and not costs associated with preventing gun violence such as increased law enforcement and community intervention programs, these figures dramatically underestimate the true cost of gun violence to government.
-Remarkably, 65% of all costs to government are for intentionally-inflicted homicide or assault.
-The University of Chicago Crime Lab estimates that gun violence costs the City of Chicago $2.5 billion a year alone.
-Despite the high cost of gun violence, current federal taxes on guns and ammunition yielded only $749 million in 2016.
-In contrast, federal taxes on alcohol and cigarettes yielded $8 billion and $13.3 billion.

 Details on the Act and relevant statistics can be viewed here.